ralphhendriks/aoc2024/README.md

 Things I learned:

 - Although I did not find it in the docs, Richard during our commute learned me you can use character literals, e.g. `'M'`.

+## Day 5

+Luckily saw quickly that it's simpler to evaluate the list of rules, than trying to work out if the rules are applied from the list of updates.
+Made use of the `Index` function from the `slices` package which removed the need for looping.
+First time using a struct.